 - If cooking in a dutch oven or a slow cooker cover with a lid after adding juice mixture.

-- Cook in a slow cooker at low for up to 8 hours or on high for about 5 hours.
+- Cook in a slow cooker on low for up to 8 hours, or on high for about 5 hours.
 You will know the meat is ready when you can easily shred with a fork.

-- Once cooked, broil as you would in above IP steps.
+- Once cooked, broil as you would in the above IP steps.

 There are so many ways to serve these amazing carnitas.
 The recipe makes a lot, so if you aren’t cooking for a crowd you can freeze the extra.
 Put servings in a freezer bag or container with some of the juice until ready to use.

 Some ideas for serving your carnitas:

 - As a filling for tacos, burritos and tostadas with cilantro, lime wedges, diced onion, and sliced radishes

 - Nacho topping

 - Enchilada filling